romanfedyniak/pparser/README.md

 ```cpp
 Parser::Result Parser::parse();
 ```
 Initiates parsing.
-The return type depends on the root rule; it can be either `bool` or the type specified in the `%type` directive wrapped in `std::optional`.
+The return type of the method is the same as in the root rule, wrapped in std::optional, in case the return type is not bool.

 ## License
 [MIT](LICENSE)